Skip to main content

 The First-Family Pattern

-The Urantia Book documents the historical substrate.
+The Urantia Book offers the historical substrate that ties these traditions together.

 What the Urantia Book Says